 Entrance fee: Free

 30 minutes from Furano will bring you to a small town in Biei — famous for the scenic landscapes that make all the long hours of driving in Hokkaido worth its run.

-If you’re a Mac user, stop by the Shirogane blue pond to see your desktop wallpaper (Lion OSx) come to live.
-It may not be the same shade of blue depending on the amount of sunlight (and weather over the last 3 days) but still really pretty nonetheless.
+If you’re a Mac user, stop by the Shirogane Blue Pond to see your desktop wallpaper (Lion OSx) come to life.
+It may not be the same shade of blue depending on the amount of sunlight (and weather over the last three days) but still really pretty nonetheless.